Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the Distance Ladder: Conclusion

 \section{Conclusion}

 We have used new IR-SBF distances to 25 unique \snia\ host galaxies to calibrate the luminosity of a large set of Hubble flow \snia.
-We compared the SBF calibration with the Cepheid calibration of \citet{riess16} and divided the Hubble flow sample into sub-samples to search for systematic shifts in the resulting \hubble\ constant.
+We have tested the robustness of the calibration in three ways.
+First, we used Pantheon+ bias-corrected distances to estimate the \hubble\ constant from SBF and Cepheid calibrators.
+Second, we divided the Hubble flow sample into sub-samples with properties similar to that of the calibrator samples.
+Finally, we identified supernovae in the Hubble flow that simultaneously matched the stretch parameters and host galaxy masses of the SBF calibrators.
+We then refit their light curve correction coefficients to obtain distances that were independent of the Pantheon+ bias corrections.
+We then searched for systematic shifts in the \hubble\ constants derived from these techniques.
 A summary of our results is shown in Figure~\ref{summary} and described here:

 \begin{itemize}

 \item Directly comparing the SALT2 \snia\ distances and IR~SBF distances demonstrates that the estimated uncertainties given in \citet{jensen21} accurately reflect the observed scatter.
 Distance uncertainties to individual IR~SBF hosts are comparable to uncertainties in the Cepheid calibrators.